Constrained Synthesis with Projected Diffusion Models

 where $\mathbf{C}$ is the set of constraints and $\mathcal{P}_{\mathbf{C}}$ is a projection onto $\mathbf{C}$.
-Hence, iteratively throughout the Markov chain, a gradient step is taken to minimize the objective defined by Equation \ref{eq:constrained-diffusion} while ensuring feasibility.
-Convergence is guaranteed for convex constraints sets \cite{parikh2014proximal} and empirical evidence in Section \ref{sec:experiments} will showcase the general applicability of this methods to arbitrary constraint sets.
+Hence, iteratively throughout the Markov chain, a gradient step is taken to minimize the objective defined by Equation \eqref{eq:constrained-diffusion} while ensuring feasibility.
+Convergence is guaranteed for convex constraints sets \cite{parikh2014proximal} and empirical evidence in \S \ref{sec:experiments} showcases the applicability of this methods to arbitrary constraint sets.
+Importantly, the projection

+operators can be \emph{warm-started} during the repeated sampling step providing a piratical solution even for hard non-convex constrained regions.
 The full sampling process is detailed in Algorithm \ref{alg:pgd_annealed_ld}.

-By incorporating constraints throughout the sampling process, the interim learned distributions are steered to comply with these specifications.
-This is empirically evident from the pattern in Figure \ref{fig:reverse-violations} (right): remarkably, the constraint violations decrease with each addition of estimated gradients and noise and approaches $0$-violation as $t$ nears zero.
-This trend not only minimizes the impact but also reduces the optimality cost of projections applied in the later stages of the reverse process.
-We provide theoretical rationale for the effectiveness of this approach in the subsequent subsection.